-The CFPB’s new debt collection rule, Regulation F (Reg.
-F), lays out important requirements for lenders, servicers and debt collectors.
-Because Reg.
-F just recently took effect, we wanted to expand on our previous Reg.
-F blog post—and to outline some of the ways we’re helping alleviate the Reg.
-F compliance burden for our customers through smart automation and forward-looking product development.
+The CFPB’s new debt collection rule, Regulation F, lays out important requirements for lenders, servicers and debt collectors.
+Because Regulation F just recently took effect, we wanted to expand on our previous Regulation F blog post—and to outline some of the ways we’re helping alleviate the Regulation F compliance burden for our customers through smart automation and forward-looking product development.

-What Parts of Reg.
-F Pose the Greatest Implementation Challenges?
+What Parts of Regulation F Pose the Greatest Implementation Challenges?

 Challenge 1: Inconvenient Time and Place Requirements

 It’s well known in the industry that the FDCPA prohibits debt collectors from contacting consumers for debt collection purposes between 9 p.m. and 8 a.m.
 But Regulation F clarifies that the FDCPA’s statutory language is actually significantly more restrictive.

 - Consumer-Designated Preferences.
 Regulation F states that a debt collector cannot contact a consumer for debt collection purposes at any time or place “known or which should be known to be inconvenient to the consumer.”
 This puts the onus on the debt collector to honor consumer requests regarding when and where they want to be contacted.
 For example, a consumer might ask not to be contacted between 3–5 p.m. on Tuesdays.